gardener/documentation/website/documentation/050-tutorials/content/howto/x509_certificates/_index.md

 type: tutorial-page
 level: beginner
 index: 10
-category: certificates
+category: Certificates
 scope: app-developer
 ---

 # Request X.509 Certificates

 ## Introduction
 Dealing with applications on Kubernetes which offer service endpoints (e.g. HTTP) may also require you to enable a secured communication via SSL/TLS.
 Gardener let's you request a commonly trusted X.509 certificate for your application endpoint.
 Furthermore, Gardener takes care about the renewal process for your requested certificate.

 ## Restrictions